a1718367/C-h-e-e-R-s/README.md

 # Client Brief

-AS THE Wine lovers
+AS A Wine lovers
-WHEN I _use the app_ find relevant wine data and find new wine stores in Adelaide.
+WHEN I use the site, I want to find relevant wineries, their wines and events available.
-I also want to be able to book available wineries events I WANT TO: Know more about the wine industry and local producer.
+I also want to be able to book wineries events and being informed of real time number of places remaining helps me with my bookings.

-AS THE _vinyard owner_
+AS A Vinyard owner
 I WANT TO _promote my popular wines/vinyards_
-SO I CAN _so that i can reach a larger audience, by enable events boooking and
+SO I CAN so that I can reach a larger audience, by enable easy events boookings and bring visitor to my winery

 # CONCEPT
 Our clients are the Wineries, the wines consumers and vendors of Adelaide.
 This platform connects these three words.
 To bring new wine experiences and foment new connections.